Brunomaio/Item-list/README.md

-# Item-list
+# Yet another To do list

-Practicing my newly acquired list creating skills
+Because there's only so many ways of saying hello world